Centre for Food Safety

 Local Study on PAHs

-The Food and Environmental Hygiene Department has conducted a study on PAHs.
+The Food and Environmental Hygiene Department has conducted a study on PAHs in 2004.
 Samples of barbecued meats (siu mei, namely roasted pork, BBQ pork and roasted ducks, and dried meats, namely dried beef and dried pork) were collected and analysed.
-We found that the higher the cooking temperature, the more PAHs will be generated; the closer the distance of the food from the heat source, the higher the PAH levels.
+We found that the higher the cooking temperature, the more PAHs would be generated; the closer the distance of the food from the heat source, the higher the PAH levels.
 Furthermore, PAH levels tend to be higher on the skin and fat portion (the outer part) of roasted ducks; and the cooking method of charcoal grilling gives rise to more PAHs in foods when compared with gas grilling and electric oven roasting methods.
 Having said that, we also observe that PAH levels in siu mei prepared by electric oven roasting and gas grilling are comparable to those found in other foodstuffs in other overseas studies.
 In other words, siu mei prepared in these ways is not a particular high risk food item.

 How to reduce the risk?